-Stephen Lawson is a tenacious, dedicated lawyer with more than 30 years experience successfully fighting for the rights of clients.
-Stephen is a specialist litigator who undertakes traditional “Chancery” work including Inheritance and Trust disputes, Professional Negligence claims, disputes about land and Court of Protection work.
+Stephen Lawson is a tenacious, dedicated lawyer who qualified as a Solicitor in 1984, since that time he has spent his time successfully fighting for the rights of his clients.
+Stephen is a specialist litigator who undertakes traditional “Chancery” work including Inheritance, wills, Probate and Trust disputes, Professional Negligence claims, disputes about land and Court of Protection work.

 Stephen works hard to resolve disputes in the most economic and appropriate way for clients – and is often involved settling disputes at a mediation.
-Stephen regularly works with a stable of top mediators throughout the United Kingdom.
+Stephen regularly works with a stable of top mediators throughout England & Wales.

-Through his work on national committees Stephen regularly deals with top practitioners – solicitors, counsel and experts throughout the country.
+Through his work on national committees Stephen regularly deals with leading practitioners – solicitors, counsel and experts throughout the country.

 Stephen was previously the National Secretary of the Association of Personal Injury Lawyers.
 He was also a member of the Resolution Child Support Committee.
-Several changes in UK Law and CSA procedure have resulted from claims Stephen pursued.
+Several changes in UK Law and Child Support procedure have resulted from claims Stephen pursued.

-Stephen is a member of the following organisations:- Law Society’s Civil Justice Committee, The Society of Trust & Estate Practitioners (STEP) England & Wales Committee and Worldwide Council, and a member of The Association of Contentious Trusts & Probate Specialists (ACTAPS).
+Stephen is a current member of the Law Society Wills & Equity Committee, The Society of Trust & Estate Practitioners (STEP) and the Association of Contentious Trusts & Probate Specialists (ACTAPS).
+Stephen was formerly the Chair of STEP Cheshire, a member of the STEP England & Wales Committee and the STEP Worldwide Council.
+Stephen also sat on the Law Society Civil Justice Committee.
 Stephen is a legal author who has published (with Frost & Jacoby) “Testamentary Capacity” – Oxford University Press.
-He has also written for The Times, The Law Society Gazette, Cycle Active magazine and Country Smallholder.
-Stephen is also a passionate advocate for rural affairs and is one of the few lawyers who can shear a sheep or milk a cow!
+He has also written for legal and non-legal publications including The Times, The Law Society Gazette, Cycle Active magazine and Country Smallholder.
+Stephen is a passionate advocate for rural affairs and is one of the few lawyers who can shear a sheep or milk a cow!